-Daniel Bott is a writer & director from Manchester, UK.
-He graduated with a degree in Film Production from Salford University and has since directed commercials, music videos and recently his debut narrative short.
-Daniel was raised by two disabled parents and is drawn to social realism and identity in film as a result of his working class background, he often explores these themes through a more experimental and unconventional style, incorporating heightened realism, non-linear structures, and unreliable narration.
-Daniel has begun developing his first feature based around the coal pits of 1900's England and aspires to direct long form narrative work, using the language of cinema to showcase underrepresented voices and challenge perspectives.
+Daniel Bott is a Writer & Director from Manchester, UK.
+He graduated with a degree in Film Production from the university of Salford and has since shadowed on TV Drama, directed commercials and recently narrative shorts.
+Daniel was brought up by two artistic disabled parents and is drawn to social realism and unrepresented identity in film as a result of his background, he often explores these themes through an experimental and unconventional style, incorporating heightened realism to tell his stories.
+He aspires to direct Film & TV and is currently writing a feature based on his local pit-mining community in the 1930's.

 Join the Discussion